-The aircraft used for the LL flight test must be of the appropriate category and be capable of being operated for the kind of operations relevant to the low level endorsement(s) covered by the flight test.
+The aircraft used for the LL flight test must be of the appropriate category and be capable of being operated for the kind of operations relevant to the low level endorsements covered by the flight test.

-The FEH activities and manoeuvres, listed in the Requirements column of Table 30 below, mirror the LL test form and FTM items.
+The activities and manoeuvres, listed in FEH 28.4.3 table 39, mirror the LL test form and FTM items.
 They are a paraphrase of the Part 61 MOS Schedule 5 for the LL flight test.